 However, some trucking companies don’t follow any of these regulations, and when they don’t, they are negligent if their truck drivers cause an accident and are in violation of some or all of the FMCSA regulations.

-Improper or inadequate training for truck drivers – Commercial trucks are complex machines, and they require very specialized training to operate safely.
+Commercial trucks are complex machines, and they require very specialized training to operate safely.
 A driver has to know the basics of operating such a large vehicle, including turning, braking distance, and handling.
 In addition, they need to be able to drive in the weather conditions of the area, whether in snow, ice, or rain.
 Perhaps most importantly, they need to know how to handle emergency situations, sometimes when there are only seconds to react.

 There are only a few specific topics required by the FMCSA for Commercial Driver’s License (CDL) holders that are not hauling hazardous materials.
 These include entry-level driver training, drug and alcohol testing, and long combination vehicle (LCV) training.
 LCVs are tractors with multiple (two or three) trailers.

-Failure to inspect and maintain vehicles – The FMCSA has requirements that all trucking companies and truck drivers regularly inspect trucks for potential problems.
+The FMCSA has requirements that all trucking companies and truck drivers regularly inspect trucks for potential problems.
 Specific systems, such as brakes, steering, lighting (headlights, brake lights, signal lights), tires and wheels/rims, hitching/coupling mechanisms, rearview mirrors, windshield wipers, and emergency gear should be inspected daily.
 If the truck is on the road, then the truck driver is responsible for checking these.
 However, ultimately, the trucking company is responsible for the routine inspection of the trucks in its fleet.